General Guide by IceCreamy

 To the right of that are the items you currently have in your inventory.
 At that time I had not bought any items, but obviously I bought some later; items are the most important thing when you are in game.
 As you probably expected, I will go into those later.

 At #3 you see your skills.
 The 2 bars at the bottom show your current health/maximum health, and the bottom bar shows your mana.
 Not all Champions use mana; some use Fury, Energy, nothing or something special.
 The 8 icons each have a different meaning; the one on the left is the Champion's passive or innate ability.
 If you hover your mouse over it, a small pop-up will appear containing information about that ability.
 The 4 icons to the right of that are usable abilities, which are usually bound to the Q, W, E and R keys.
 The R skill is often referred to as ultimate.
 Again, if you hover your mouse over it, you will be able to read some additional info.
-As you can see I started off by putting a point in my Q skill, Tumble.
-If you have a point available, you can put a point in a skill that has a highlighted + above it.
-If the + is grayed out, you can not put a point in that skill at the moment.
+Since I haven't chosen any spell yet, I can take any of the abilities with a + above them (unless it's grayed out).
 More information will come later.
 If you move on even more to the right, you will hopefully recognize those icons.
 They are the Summoner Spells you chose!
 The left one is bound to the D button, the left one to F. The icon all the way on the right is the Recall button.
 You can click it, or hit the B button on your keyboard, to return to your spawn.
 Note that this only works if you are not being attacked during the channeling time.

 #4 contains some system icons.
 Here you can set various settings, you could play around with them yourself.
 There are more options that you can change.
 Hit the ESC button, and you will find another menu.
 Try to fiddle around with the settings until you like them.

 The green part on the bottom left is your base.
-It contains a spawn (the place you come to life when you start the game or when you died and are revived), a Nexus (which the enemy must destroy to win), 3 inhibitors (when destroyed, the enemy team will have a bonus, which I will explain later on) and 3 inhibitor turrets (which must be destroyed before the enemy can destroy the inhibitors).
+It contains a spawn (the place you come to life when you start the game or when you died and are revived), a Nexus (where minions spawn from, and which the enemy must destroy to win), 2 Nexus turrets (defending the Nexus), 3 inhibitors (when destroyed, the enemy team will have a bonus, which I will explain later on) and 3 inhibitor turrets (which defend the inhibitors).

 The red part on the top right is the enemy base.
 If you are playing normal games, it is possible that the red part is your base and the green part is the enemy base.